10 Amazing Ways to Redeem Amex Membership Rewards Points

 skymiles pricing

-But if you wait for a Thrifty Traveler Premium+ alert, you can book that exact same flight – same day, same flight, same lie-flat seat – for just 50,000 points through Virgin Atlantic instead.
-That's right: Less than a quarter of the price.
+But if you wait for a Thrifty Traveler Premium alert, you can book that exact same flight – same day, same flight, same lie-flat seat – for just 50,000 points through Virgin Atlantic instead.
+That’s right: Less than a quarter of the price.

-jfk brussels virgin atlantic
+jfk to brussels flight

 Read our full guide on how to book Delta flights via Virgin Atlantic!